lapinek/platform-scripting/README.md

     1. In the Edit Chain screen, select the Save Changes button.

-    > If you are unsure how to use scripts in an authentication chain, [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) provide comprehensive coverage for how the scripts can be employed in an authentication chain.
+    > If you are unsure how to use scripts in an authentication chain, [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) provides detailed coverage for employing scripts in an authentication chain.

 1. Data preparations

-    To make a positive comparison with data delivered from the client script, you will need to add corresponding values to the identity with which you try to sign in AM.
-Out of the box, there should be `postalAddress` attribute associated with an identity, which can be updated in version 6.5 of AM administrative console via Realms > _Realm Name_ > Identities > _Identity_.
+    To make a positive comparison with the data delivered from the client-side script, you will need to add matching values to AM identity with which you try to sign in.
+Out of the box, there should be `postalAddress` attribute associated with an identity, which can be updated in version 6.5 of AM via Realms > _Realm Name_ > Identities > _Identity_ in the administrative console.

     > If you'd like to use custom identity attributes, their management is covered in [Setting Up Identity Stores](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/index.html#chap-maint-datastores).

 1. Debugging

     AM does not provide an option for connecting a debugger.
-However, Global Scripting API Functionality facilitates [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger), which you can set as it is described in the Setup and Maintenance Guide.
+However, Global Scripting API Functionality facilitates [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger), which you can set as described in this Setup and Maintenance Guide chapter.

-    For example, for the scripts defined in AM console that are a part of an authentication chain, like the one we created, you could go to the `your-am-instance/Debug.jsp` page, select "amScript" for "Debug instances" and "Message" for "Level".
-Then, wherever in your script you use `logger.message` method, the output will be saved in the logs, along with warnings and errors.
+    For example, for the server-side scripts defined in AM console that are a part of an authentication chain, like the one we created, you could go to the `your-am-instance/Debug.jsp` page, select "amScript" for Debug instances and "Message" for Level.
+Then, whenever in your script you use `logger.message` method, the output will be saved in the logs, along with any warnings and errors.

-    Then, to access the logs, you can navigate to the `your-am-instance/debug` directory in Terminal and `tail -f` the log file of interest; in this case the `Authentication` file.
+    Then, to access the logs, you can navigate to `your-am-instance/debug` directory in Terminal and `tail -f` the log file of interest; in this case the `Authentication` file.

-    Alternatively, during development, you could use the `logger.error` method without changing the debugging configuration, for the "Error" level is the necessary one for all components in AM.
+    Alternatively, during development, you could use the `logger.error` method without changing the default debugging configuration, for the "Error" level is always on.

-### Scripting Authentication Trees
+### Scripting Authentication Tree Example

-As authentication proceeds, nodes in a tree may capture information and save it in shared and authentication states available for next node in the tree.
+As authentication worries along, nodes in a tree may capture information and save it in a special object named SharedState that will be available for the next node in the tree.

-1. The Simple Example
+1. Scripted Decision Node

-    An equivalent of the client-side executed script used as an example above in an authentication chain, in an authentication tree, being used by the Scripted Decision node, might look like the following (in a Groovy implementation):
+    An equivalent of the client-side script used as an example above, can be implemented in an authentication tree with the [Scripted Decision Node](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#auth-node-scripted-decision).

+    This node accepts a script of the "Decision node script for authentication trees" type.
+A Groovy implementation of such a script might look like the following:

     ```groovy
     /*